A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions

 \section{Comparison with other proposed \boldmath \texorpdfstring{\epm}{e+e-} colliders}

 The qualitative conclusions of this study apply more generally and can be transferred to other proposed \epm colliders with some adaptations.
 The CEPC environment is very similar to that of FCC-ee.
-The project envisages collecting an integrated luminosity of 100\fbinv at the \ttbar production threshold, increasing the statistical uncertainties by a factor of two with respect to Table~\ref{tab:breakdown_2D}.
-The authors of Ref.~\cite{Li:2022iav} project machine calibration uncertainties of 2--5\MeV, in agreement with our findings.
-At linear colliders~\cite{Seidel:2013sqa,Horiguchi:2013wra,CLICdp:2018esa} an integrated luminosity of 200\fbinv is typically envisaged, and the smaller luminosity compared to FCC-ee is expected to be partially compensated for by the left-right beam polarization.
-An important difference is the shape of the luminosity spectrum, which develops a tail towards lower energy due to beamstrahlung.
-This effect is responsible for an effective reduction of the \WbWb production cross section by about a factor of two at the \ttbar threshold~\cite{CLICdp:2018esa} compared to a circular collider.
+The project envisages collecting an integrated luminosity of 100\fbinv at the \ttbar production threshold, increasing by a factor of two the uncertainties of statistical nature with respect to Table~\ref{tab:breakdown_2D}.
+The authors of Ref.~\cite{Li:2022iav} project machine calibration uncertainties of 2--5\MeV on \mt, in agreement with our findings.
+While previous studies at linear colliders~\cite{Seidel:2013sqa,Horiguchi:2013wra,CLICdp:2018esa} typically envisaged an integrated luminosity of 100--200\fbinv, the instantaneous luminosity at circular and linear colliders is expected to be very similar at the energy of the \ttbar threshold~\cite{LinearColliderVision:2025hlt}.
+An important difference at LCs is the shape of the luminosity spectrum, which develops a tail towards lower energy due to beamstrahlung.
+This effect is responsible for an effective reduction in the \WbWb production cross section by 50--60\% at the \ttbar threshold~\cite{Simon:2019axh,CLICdp:2018esa} compared to a circular collider.
+However, this is partially compensated for by the left-right beam polarization, which can lead to an increase in the total cross section of about 43\% compared to unpolarised beams when the running scenario of Ref.~\cite{LinearColliderVision:2025hlt} is considered.
 The shape of the luminosity spectrum must be precisely calibrated with Bhabha events for the most precise determination of the top quark mass and width~\cite{Poss:2013oea}.